A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Background and Related Work

-While these two environments are important milestones towards democratizing research on RL in compilers, they are not integrated into the MLIR compiler.
-Therefore, one needs to spend a significant effort to first integrate them into MLIR before being able to use them in their research.
+While these two environments are important milestones towards democratizing research on RL in compilers, they are not designed for automatic code optimization in the MLIR compiler.
+Therefore, one needs to spend a significant effort to fully integrate them into MLIR before being able to use them in their research.
 Moreover, adapting them to the task of automatic code optimization in MLIR is tedious.
 This is mainly because developing an effective action space that has a comprehensive list of optimizations in the MLIR compiler requires effort and expertise.
 Most of our effort in building our proposed RL environment was spent on building this effective action space.

-The MLIR compiler is now widely used by the research community and is becoming the backbone of several deep learning frameworks.
+The MLIR compiler is now widely used by the research community and is becoming the backbone of several deep learning frameworks and domain-specific language compilers.
 Therefore, we believe that a specialized RL environment specifically designed for automatic code optimization in MLIR is needed.
-To the best of our knowledge, this is the first RL environment for automatic code optimization in MLIR.